 Dubai's temperatures can reach the mid-100s in the summer, so the only reasonable time to go would be in the dead of winter.
 And even then, you will find it in the comfortable 70s.
-In the past few decades, the city has maneuvered itself to the center of the world it seems, and that means plenty of things to do for visitors, including, but not limited to, theme parks, aquariums, parks, clubs, beaches, and more.
+In the past few decades, the city has maneuvered itself to the center of the world, and that means plenty of things to do for visitors, including theme parks, aquariums, parks, clubs, beaches, and more.

-The island of Hawai’i, also known affectionately as the Big Island, for obvious reasons, is a great destination no matter which season.
+The island of Hawai’i, also known affectionately as the Big Island, is a great destination no matter which season.
 The weather is unbeatable, and, of course, there is no passport required to visit this faraway paradise.